lsprangers/lsprangers.github.io/docs/transformer_and_llm/ATTENTION.md

 - Each encoder layer includes a **residual connection** and **normalization layers** to stabilize training and improve gradient flow
 - This happens after both Self Attention Layer and Feed Forward Layer in the "Add and Normalize" bubble
 - Add the residual (the original input for that sublayer) to the output of the sublayer
-   - In the case of Self Attention layer, we add the output of Self Attention to the original input word (non-attended to word)
+   - In the case of Self Attention layer, you add the output of Self Attention to the original input word (non-attended to word)
 - Apply LayerNorm to the result
    - This just means normalize all actual numeric values over the words embedding
 - **If the diagram shows a block over the whole sentence, it just means the operation is applied to all words, but always independently for each word